 1. Create Time for Yourself

 Incorporate time into your day that is just for you and not for anyone else in the family.
-Whether you are exercising, practicing mindfulness, or engaging in a creative outlet, this break is necessary for you to find relief.
-This might look like taking 30 minutes every day to work out before jumping into the rest of your day.
-It may seem impossible to do so, but having a routine that includes time for yourself can actually make you more productive.
+Whether exercising, practicing mindfulness, or engaging in a creative outlet, this break is necessary for finding relief.
+For instance, take 30 minutes to work out before jumping into the rest of your day.
+Doing so can seem impossible, but having a routine that includes time for yourself can actually make you more productive.
 Taking care of yourself will also give you more energy to care for others.

 2. Practice Emotional Self-Care